letstri/vaxee/docs/query.md

 - `data` - The data returned from the query.
 It's a `ref` object.
 - `error` - The error returned from the query.
 It's a `ref` object.
+- `execute` - A function that sends the query and clears the data.
-- `refresh` - A function that refreshes the query.
+- `refresh` - A function that refreshes the query without clearing the data.
 - `status` - The status of the query.
 It's a `ref` object.
 It can be one of the following values:

 ```ts